 Trade receivables are typically unsecured and are derived from revenue earned from customers.
-The Company have an outstanding trade receivable amounting to Rs.
-94,490 from BESCOM as at 31st March 2023.
+The company have an outstanding trade receivable amounting to Rs.30,632 from BESCOM as of 31st March 2023.
 As per Power Purchase Agreement (PPA) with BESCOM, Power Price is agreed at Rs.8.4/- per unit & invoice raised accordingly.
-BESCOM paid only Rs.4.36/- per unit against Rs.8.40/- per unit stating delay in the commissioning of the project by the Company.
-The Company has appealed to KERC for release of the balance Rs.4.04/- per unit, for which KERC has ruled the Appeal in BESCOM's favour.
-The Company has appealed to the Karnataka High Court.
-As per Supreme Court decision, the Company has withdrawn the case before High Court of Karnataka and has filed the appeal before the APTEL New Delhi against the KERC Order.
-The company pursuant to the directions issued by the Hon'ble Appellate Tribunal of Electricity ("APTEL") vide common order dated 24.11.2022 passed in Appeal No.182 of 2021 along with connected matters ("Common Order") approached the KERC Bengaluru.
-The KERC Bengaluru allowed the petition, order has passed by the KERC on 21/03/2023.
+BESCOM paid only Rs.4.36/- per unit against Rs.8.40/- per unit stating delay in the commissioning of the project by the company.
+The company has appealed to KERC for release of the balance Rs.4.04/- per unit, for which KERC has ruled the Appeal in BESCOM's favour.
+The company has appealed to the Karnataka High Court.
+As per Supreme Court decision, the company has withdrawn the case before High Court of Karnataka and has filed the appeal before the APTEL The company pursuant to the directions issued by the Hon'ble Appellate Tribunal of Electricity ("APTEL") vide common order dated 24.11.2022 passed in Appeal No.182 of 2021 along with connected matters ("Common Order") approached the KERC Bengaluru.
+The KERC Bengaluru allowed the petition, order has passed by the KERC on 21.03.2023.
 The delay is condoned in commissioning of Solar Power Projects by the petitioners and consequently tariff of Rs 8.40 per unit is allowed as agreed in PPA.